Random minimum spanning tree and dense graph limits: Proof of Theorem

 For simplicity and without loss of generality, assume that each $H_n$ has $n$ vertices.
-We shall think of the graphs $G_n$ as equipped by their random weights $\cD_n$.
-To refer to this graph as a randomly edge-weighted graph, we write $\G_n$.
+We shall think of the graphs $H_n$ as equipped with their random \previouslyweights\ $\cD_n$.
+To refer to this graph with random \previouslyweights\ of the edges, we write $\G_n$.
 In particular, $MST(\G_n)$ is a random variable and $\G_n^{\le x}$ is a random graph (for each $x\ge 0$).
-We approximate the integral in~\eqref{eq:MSTNumberComps} by Riemann sums with step size $\frac{\Delta}{n}$, where the constant $\Delta$ will be determined later.
+We approximate the integral in~\eqref{eq:MSTNumberComps} by Riemann sums with step size $\frac{\Delta}{n}$.
 We use monotonicity of $dr(F^{\le x})$ in the variable $x$.
-The following holds for arbitrary $K\in\NN$, and we shall fix it as a sufficiently large constant later.
+The upper bound and the lower bound below hold for an arbitrary $K\in\NN$, and we shall fix it as a sufficiently large constant later.
+For the upper bound, we split the integration~\eqref{eq:MSTNumberComps} at $x=\frac{K\Delta}{n}$, and also omit the term $\textsf{(T)}$ appearing in~\eqref{eq:MSTNumberComps}.